seongjooy/mimic-iii-data-preprocessor/README.md

 'vitals_id.py'<br/>
 **Input**: None   <br/>
 **Output**: None   <br/>
 Data from MIMIC-III has columns that are not explicitly labelled (ex.
 'Heart Rate'), but instead are number-coded (ex.
 '210500') which correspond to each element.
-Hence, to filter vital signs, their respective IDs were mapped from 'D_ITEMS.csv' and the required number-codes saved here in 'vitals_id.py'.
+Hence, to filter vital signs, their respective IDs were mapped from 'D_ITEMS.csv', the MIMIC-III source file, and the required number-codes saved here in 'vitals_id.py'.

 'vitals_extractor.py'<br/>